 The value using storytelling developing a sale is widely recognized as a powerful tool to gain a competitive edge.
 Cleverly structured and delivered to build trust, stories give customers the confidence in our abilities and help them decide whether to work with us.

-My interest is to consider how some of world’s best screenwriters create their stories.
-To explore the challenges they face and whether we can adapt some of their approaches to strengthening our own skills managing and developing high value solution sales opportunities.
+My interest is to consider how some of the world’s best screenwriters create their stories.
+To explore the challenges they face and whether we can adapt some of their approaches to strengthening our own skills managing and developing high-value solution sales opportunities.

 The challenges a screenwriter faces are surprisingly similar to those I have experienced firsthand, also observed sales executive and sales leaders face managing complex enterprise solution sales.

 One of my ‘hero’ screenwriters is Aaron Sorkin, I value his work and especially his passion for sharing knowledge and skills.
 Aaron wrote A Few Good Men, The West Wing, Social Network, Steve Jobs, to name just a few.
 He said “Rules are what makes art beautiful”, and “… if there is something wrong with your script, there is a good chance you have broken one of these rules, so understanding them is super important.”

 If we take a moment to recall a deal that has either been lost or slipped in the forecast.
 Why did that deal slip, or worse was lost?

 Aaron provides us with a valuable insight that may go some way to helping answer this question.
 He says “you cannot rely on the accidental discovery or telling well-crafted stories by accident that build confidence and trust, it does not work like that in the real world, you need rules.”